 I’m always going on about this (or at least I feel like I am 😕 ), but you can’t take proper care of your hair if you simply ‘copy and paste’ someone else’s routine or make a ‘Frankenstein version’ with bits and pieces stolen here and there from favourite bloggers, friend or magazine.
 No. In fact, it can end up having disastrous results for your hair!

 So it begs the question, how do you really know your hair’s needs?
-You may think your hair needs moisture because it feels dry when all it needs is nutrition (emollients, oils, butters) or a combination of both.
+You may think your hair needs moisture because it feels dry when all it needs is nutrition (emollients, oils, butter) or a combination of both.
 To know this, you do what I always recommend.

 No, you don’t discover your hair’s curl type, forget about that for a moment, please! 🙄 You need to discover your hair’s porosity, a health measurement that tells you your hair’s ability to accept and retain water.
 This is directly related to how the cuticle layers of the hair lie down, which is influenced by your hair’s natural characteristics and any damaged it has suffered.